Florida Ditches the Comment Card for Driver Feedback by Opiniator.

 To put it another way, Washington still dominates the bottom of the customer experience index.

 The same report suggests that customer experience can be the galvanizing metric to help Government agencies prioritize services.
 In addition, customer experience underscores improvements needed to drive better outcomes across all touchpoints.
 GovTech is very keen to highlight agencies that buck this trend, and over-deliver on the customer experience.
 In light of this, they included an article incorporating our work with FDOT, who are now improving the visitor experience at their freeway rest areas.

 FDOT Driver Feedback

 The Department of Transportation in Florida (FDOT) has been using Opiniator for a number of years now throughout the state at all their freeway rest areas.
 Like many state agencies, they had been using paper-based comment cards at the rest areas.
-As we have noted before, there are at least twelve reasons why the comment card is now redundant.
+As we have noted before, there are at least twelve reasons to stop using the comment card.
 With this in mind, FDOT recognized that not enough driver and visitor feedback was being generated, and even that feedback was not actioned.
 Consequently, more rest area users experienced the same issue and satisfaction ratings decreased.